-RE: TYPO3 WCAG - Added by Patrick Broens about 4 years ago
+RE: TYPO3 WCAG - Added by Patrick Broens over 4 years ago

 A lot of CMS's which allow template customization can manage a website that conforms to WCAG 2.0 Level A or AA and many aspects of AAA.
 Just building a distribution or theme which handles WCAG is not the solution IMHO.
 It's only a showcase that TYPO3 can handle WCAG and will not be used by websites which actually need it, like governmental websites build from scratch.